 - Iced sugar cookie latte

 Types of Japanese Coffee Drinks

-When it comes to Japanese coffee, it is consumed quite differently in comparison to here in the United States.
+Coffee culture around the world is quite unique.
+And when it comes to Japanese coffee, it is consumed quite differently in comparison to the United States.

 While you can purchase all the most common types of coffee, from lattes, to macchiatos in coffee shops, interestingly, this is not the most popular type of coffee in Japan.